edoruin/briefcase/README.md

 # Briefcase
-static page focues in show my career path and skills in Data Science
+static page focused in show my career path and skills in Data Science